zahidrafiq/offline-video-streaming-on-LAN/README.md

 Setup to Follow:
 1. Clone/Download this repositry.
-2. In main Folder(That contains index.js file), run Command Prompt.
+2. In main Folder(That contains index.js file), open Command Prompt.
 3. Run following command:
     node index.js
 4. Open Browser and go to: